 Depression is a disabling psychiatric disorder with significant links to chemical imbalances in the brain.
-If you suffer from depression and medication or therapy isn’t helping, visit highly skilled neurosurgeon Yan Michael Li, MD, PhD, of the Minimally Invasive Brain and Spine Institute.
-At their offices in San Antonio and Houston, Texas, and Upstate, New York, Dr. Li and his colleagues offer innovative transcranial magnetic stimulation (TMS) to restore brain function.
+If you suffer from depression and medication or therapy isn’t helping, visit Board-certified and fellowship-trained neurosurgeon Yan Michael Li, MD, PhD, of the Minimally Invasive Brain and Spine Institute.
+At their offices in Houston and San Antonio, Texas, and Upstate, New York, Dr. Li and his colleagues offer innovative transcranial magnetic stimulation (TMS) to restore brain function.
 Call your nearest office today or book an appointment online for FDA-approved depression treatment.

 Depression (major depressive disorder) affects how you feel, think, and see the world.
 You become increasingly sad, despairing, and weary, weighed down by problems you can’t overcome.
 Nothing you do lifts your mood, which gets worse as time passes.